dave-kennedy/banking/readme.md

 Default: false

-Use this option to display all transactions in all categories.
+Use this option to list the transactions in the displayed categories.

 Example: